English

 Berlin TV Tower timeline

-1972: Opening of the famous sky-high dining experience to the public
+• 1972: The famous sky-high dining experience at the restaurant is opened.

 Berlin TV Tower history explained